bstadie/Stat_415_Spring_2023/homework-2/README.md

 1. Import and examine the data.
 Are there missing values?
 Do you care?

 2. Make some histograms to try and better understand the data distribution.
-For example, you might consider making histograms for has children, vegetarian, and weight, prefered mode of transport, average amount spent, and Northwestern student.
-Also consider making histograms for the restaurant types.
+For example, you might consider making histograms for 'has children', 'vegetarian', 'weight', 'prefered mode of transport', 'average amount spent', and 'Northwestern student'.
+Also consider making histograms for the 'cusine' in Restaurants.csv.
 Is the dataset properly balanced?

 3. Perform clustering on the user demographic data, using a clustering algorithm of your choice.
 You will need to transform the categorical variables into one-hot encodings.
 Are there any obvious clusters of users?

-4. Select 1 or 2 restaurants.
-For every cluster, compute the average review score of the chosen restaurant across users in the selected cluster.
+4. For every cluster, compute the average review score across the entire cluster.
 Are there any trends?
-Note, the answer to this question might be 'No. there are no trends,' depending on what clustering algorithm you use and what restaurant you select.
+Note, the answer to this question might be 'No. there are no trends,' depending on what clustering algorithm you choose and what hyper-parameters you select.
+The point of this exercise is to practice clustering real data.

 ### Popularity matching